 Perhaps the first Australian water skier to achieve international recognition, Bruce Cockburn represented Australia at the World Championships from 1967 to 1977 and was the Men’s World Trick Champion in 1969.

 With that victory, Bruce became the first individual from the Asian-Australasian Region to win a gold medal in the World Championships, and he retained that unique distinction until fellow countryman Geoff Carrington won the Men’s Jumping in 1985.
 Bruce medalled again in Tricks in 1973 and in Jumping in 1975.

-Bruce continues to compete in Senior divisions while actively participating in the administration of the sport as Australian Technical Director and as a member of the Australian Tournament Council for the last
+Bruce continues to compete in Senior divisions while actively participating in the administration of the sport as Australian Technical Director and as a member of the Australian Tournament Council for the last fifteen years.

 I am pleased to announce the induction into the International Hall of Fame of Australia’s first international champion: Bruce Cockburn.

 During the decades of the 1960s and 1970s, Roger Codere was a significant contributor to the technical side of the sport of water skiing.

 When the World Technical Committee (now the Tournament Council) was expanded from three to nine members in 1974, Roger moved from an advisor to the committee to a full membership.
 From 1975 to 1978 he was the chairman of that important committee.
 He was also active as a judge, serving at four World Championships, beginning in 1965, and was accorded the honor of being Chief Judge for the World Championships at Thorpe Water Park in 1975.
 For the 1967 World Championships in his home town of Sherbrooke, Quebec, Roger acted as the chief on-site official for the organizers.
 He also served a term as President of the Canadian Water Ski Association.